CarmelSoftware/AngularJS_OData_HTTPGET/README.md

 # AngularJS_OData_HTTPGET
 A complete AngularJS app calling an OData RESTful service with HTTP GET requests.

-Watch the GitHub Wiki web page for seeing a snapshot of this AngularJS App.
+For more info about this AngularJS App, take a look at the GitHub Wiki page.